czmyt/steve/favorite-books.md

 # Favorite Books -- [Steve Schmidt](https://steve.czmyt.com)

 Some personal favorite books.
-Especially ones that I have read more than once, gifted to others, and / or frequently refer to.
+Especially ones that I have read or listened to more than once, gifted to others, and / or frequently refer to.
 Includes audio book-only releases.
 My comments in italics.